MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/latency.md

 ##### Determining TPM from Azure Monitor metrics

+One approach to estimating system level throughput for a given workload is using historical usage data.
+For Azure OpenAI workloads, all historical usage data can be accessed and visualized with the native Monitoring capabilities offered within Azure OpenAI.
+Two metrics are needed to estimate system level throughput for Azure OpenAI workloads: (1) Processed Prompt Tokens and (2) Generated Completion Tokens.

+When combined, the Processed Prompt Tokens (input TPM) and Generated Completion Tokens (output TPM) provide an aggregated view of system level throughput based on actual traffic in the past.
+These metrics can be analyzed using minimum, average, and maximum aggregation windows over numerous time periods.
+It is recommended to analyze this data over a multi-week time horizon to ensure there are enough data points to assess.

 ##### Calculating TPM from request data

 ##### Estimating TPM from common workload shapes